Seoul City icon

 Mid Jamwon

-Pop out into a patch of green filled with trees, hedges, and dirt walking paths.
+Pedal on past a 3,000-capacity swimming pool complex (map) then pop out into a patch of green filled with trees and dirt walking paths.
 Venture into the thicket and discover white silk worm sculptures sprinkled about (road view).

 Some history.